-Now, in the case $d=2$, the exponent in the two terms is equal.
+Now, in the case $d=2$, {the exponents in the two terms are equal}.
 In the case $d\geq 3$, since we assumed that $m < \frac{1}{2}$, the term on the left dominates and we obtain that for any dimension,